KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 However one aspect of extension methods is often omitted - testability.
 One thing is the testability extension method on the unit level.
 The second thing is the testability of the code that uses an extension method.
 In the following paragraphs I will show you how extension methods impact testability.
 I have divided extension methods into three buckets: good citizens, neutral guys, and mighty villains.
 Let's meet these guys.

 ## Good citizen
-Extension methods which are good citizens are easy to unit test.
+It is very easy to test extension methods which are good citizens.
 What is more the code that uses them is also easy to test on the unit level.
 So let's take a look at the example of good citizens.
 The first extension method is checking whether the HTTP status code indicates success or not.

 ```